Where we Sleep

 Small, family-run inns are a cornerstone of travel in Brazil.

+Some are simple and homey.
+Others feel more carefully designed or restored.
 Nearly all reflect the people who built them.

 Sheets.
-Pousada Capistrana
+Pousada Capistrana, November

 Pool + view.
-Pousada do Capão
+Pousada do Capão, January

 Dining room.
-Pousada do Capão
+Pousada do Capão, São Gonçalo

 KitcheN, REceptivo Familiar.
-Inhaí
+Inhaí, March

-Fireside.
-Vale do Rio PReto
+Vale do Rio PReto, April

 Wilderness Camps